Founder/Director & Community Philosopher

 A loyal & affectionate member of the Merlin CCC team, we love Luciano and are thrilled to have such a “paws-itively” marvelous critter on board who so diligently works to keep us on our collective toes!

 Our core group of volunteers include Marie Z. Bourgeois, Dennis McCahon, Ross P. Nelson, Ashley Dugdale, Mike McGuire, Michael Chapman, Amber Johnson, Martin Richard, Thomas Baumeister, and Mimi Wolok.

 Volunteers & contributors are a critical part of our non-profit organization.
 We value what each brings to the table — energy, time, perspective, skills, support, insight, expertise, feedback, ideas…the list goes on!

 We are very grateful to have such a wonderful group of Helena professionals who lend their time, expertise & constructive feedback to our organization.
-You’re insights & guidance are invaluable!

 The result: an indispensable board with a broad-range of perspectives and capabilities & a shared intent to leave this world a better place then they found it.